Internship Organization：Grapesyard Organization

 During the writing class, I created a topic for students in class six to write.
 The topic is “if I were a millionaire”.
 Firstly, I explained the structure of a composition to the students.
 Secondly, I showed some examples to them by reading out load the composition written by students from other different countries.
 Then, I wrote down some key words on the board to ensure that everyone understands and clear about the topic.
 After that I gave them thirty minutes to complete the composition.
 When I was collecting the paper, I taught them how to write their names in Chinese in order to explore their curiosity toward the outside world.
 After collecting all the papers, I read through all the compositions and selected the best one in the class.
 I was very impressed by the students in Grapesyard School.
 They are very talented and would definitely have a bright future if they can have proper education like the other children in developed countries.

 Besides teaching in the classroom, I also engaged in making child’s profile in order to find sponsors for those talented children.
 Within one week I interviewed eleven students who came from different backgrounds.
 Here is the outlook of the child’s profile.
 Page one includes the child’s general information, family background, personal interests and hand written message to the sponsor (some performed singing and it has been recorded).
 Page two represents the living environment of the child.
 Pictures are taken of the child and parent’s permission during the home visit.
 Pages three shows the child’s academic performance in school.
-Due to the privacy issue, child profiles are only accessible for those who are interested in becoming a sponsor.of
+Due to the privacy issue, child profiles are only accessible for those who are interested in becoming a sponsor of them.

 4. What did I learn through this trip?